|Distance||1047 miles (1688 km)|

 The government of United Kingdom has imposed these measures to reduce the spread of COVID-19:

-When departing from Manchester, you have various train station options to start your route from including Manchester Piccadilly, Manchester Victoria and Manchester Oxford Road.
-When arriving in Rome, you can end your journey in train stations like Roma Termini, Roma Tiburtina and Roma Ostiense.
+There are a few train stations in Manchester to start your trip from including Manchester Piccadilly, Manchester Victoria and Manchester Oxford Road.
+In Rome you have a few train station options to choose from for your arrival including Roma Termini, Roma Tiburtina and Roma Ostiense.

 Here are some other resources that might have the information you need